Amateur Dog Racing

 The accompanying fete provided stalls and refreshments.
 Entertainments included a Bouncy Castle and traditional country games such as a coconut shy and throwing the wellie.

 After being postponed for two weeks due to bad weather, the 2009 Dog Racing event went ahead on a sunny afternoon on July 25th.
 With a full compliment of dogs and a large crowd of supporters the afternoon was a great success.

 A Staffordshire Bull Terrier named Lucy was the clear winner of the final with a close finish for second and third.

-The racing, although competitive, is intended for family pets and for this reason whippets, greyhounds and lurchers are not allowed to compete.
-The course is about 50 yards long, separated by wire netting and the dogs are handicapped according to size and breed.
-We are lucky to have a local vet as race compere to keep control of the proceedings.
+The racing, although competitive, was intended for family pets and for this reason whippets, greyhounds and lurchers were not allowed to compete.
+The course was about 50 yards long, separated by wire netting and the dogs were handicapped according to size and breed.
+We were lucky to have a local vet as race compere to keep control of the proceedings.

-Races are run as heats, leading to semi-finals and finals, with a perpetual trophy awarded to the overall winner, and prizes for second and third places.
+Races were run as heats, leading to semi-finals and finals, with a perpetual trophy awarded to the overall winner, and prizes for second and third places.